 Show-and-tell is a great way to get students involved and excited about learning.
 It’s also a great way to get them to open up and share their knowledge with others.

-You can do it in many different ways when it comes to show-and-tell.
-You can have one large group show and tell, or you can divide your class into groups so each child can share something with the class.
+You can do it in many different ways.
+You can have one large group or divide your class into groups so each child can share something with the class.

-Before starting the session, it’s essential that you set some guidelines for what your students can bring for the activity.
+Before starting the session, you must set some guidelines for what your students can bring for the activity.

 - Items should be easily transported from home for show-and-tell activities without causing damage or messes in the classroom or hallways.